jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 ### Loading Data Relationships

-One of the most interesting examples here is when we need to load an entity and some of its relationships.
+One of the most interesting examples here is when we need to load an entity plus some of its relationships.
 Consider this query:

 ```graphql
 query getFullPost($id: ID!) {